Ultracold neutron accumulation in a superfluid-helium converter with magnetic multipole reflector: UCN losses from the converter

 For the losses due to wall collisions we want to apply an analytic description.
 If we assume the trapped UCN in mechanical equilibrium we can use formulas derived in the book \cite{Golub/1991} where the authors analyzed the effect of the earth's gravitational field on neutrons moving in a bottle.
 We adapt the notation to our case and replace the height parameter $h$ by the radial coordinate $r$ characterizing the multipolar magnetic field strength.
-At any point in the trap accessible for low field seeking neutrons with total energy $\epsilon _{0}$ the kinetic energy is given by $ E\left( r\right) =\epsilon _{0}-\left\vert V_{\mathrm{m}}\left( r\right) \right\vert $.
-Note that we neglect the gravitational field, which is a good approximation for a horizontal source with less than $10$ cm diameter.
-The angular averaged probability $\overline{\mu }$ for UCN loss during a wall collision is a function of the kinetic energy $E$ with which neutrons hit the wall.
-For a boundary between superfluid helium and the neutron optical potential $V+iW$ with small losses, i.e.$\ f=W/V\ll 1$, it is given by
+We neglect the gravitational field, which is a good approximation for a horizontal source with less than $10$ cm diameter.
+The kinetic neutron energy for the two spin states is then given by $E\left( r\right) =\epsilon _{0}\mp \left\vert V_{\mathrm{m}}\left( r\right) \right\vert $.
+The energy,

+is positive for the extractable hfs neutrons which can always explore the whole trap.
+The low field seeking neutrons on the other hand may have too low energy to hit the walls.
+For $E>0$ eq.\ \ref{E} defines the energy of neutron impact.
+Employing a formula given in ref.\ \cite{Golub/1991}, the angular averaged probability $\overline{\mu }\left( E\right) $ for UCN loss during a collision with the cylindrical wall of the helium filled converter vessel can be written as